ordina-jworks/ordina-jworks.github.io/_posts/2016-07-25-Web-of-trusted-commits.md

 In order to sign his commits, Sherlock decided to use **Gnu Privacy Guard (GPG)** as his weapon of choice.
 GPG is a complete and free implementation of the OpenPGP standard.
 It allows to encrypt and sign data and communication, features a versatile key management system as well as access modules for all kinds of public key directories.

-+ Download and install GPG for your operating system from the [official website](https://www.gnupg.org/download/)
++ Download and install GPG from the [official website](https://www.gnupg.org/download/)

 + Open a command prompt